 If time permits and there is interest, there is a possibility of further sessions focusing on unique aspects of the different Cakrasaṃvara sadhanas.

 Please Note: Participation in Geshe Sonam’s Vajrayana teachings requires an empowerment into a deity practice of Highest Yoga Tantra such as Cakrasaṃvara, Yamāntaka, Kālacakra, or Guhyasamāja.

-While all students with a highest yoga tantra initiation are permitted to attend the commentaries on both Six Session Guru Yoga and Heruka Cakrasaṃvara, it should be understood that only those with an initiation into the Cakrasaṃvara such as the Ghantapa Five Deity Heruka, Ghantapa Body Mandala of Heruka, or the Luipa 62 Deity Heruka are permitted to fully engage in the sadhana and practice the self-generation.
+While all students with a highest yoga tantra initiation are permitted to attend the commentary on Heruka Cakrasaṃvara, it should be understood that only those with an initiation into the Cakrasaṃvara such as the Ghantapa Five Deity Heruka, Ghantapa Body Mandala of Heruka, or the Luipa 62 Deity Heruka are permitted to fully engage in the sadhana and practice the self-generation.

 Although Geshe la will present the commentaries as a dharma friend wishing to aid students in understanding the teachings and not require a vajra guru-disciple relationship, he does request that students maintain a deep and stable respect and faith for the profound Vajrayāna teachings, and avoid developing wrong views.

-Participants will be required to fill out a form, if they have not already done so for attendance to Part One of this series, confirming that they attended an appropriate empowerment prior to these sessions.
+Participants will be required to fill out a form, if they have not already done so for attendance to earlier sessions of this series, in order to confirm that they attended an appropriate empowerment.

-Register here by October 6, 2022 to allow time for registration confirmations to be processed for those who only attend Part Two.
-Those who attended part one will not be required to fill out this form again.
+Register by Thursday, December 8, 2022 to allow time for registration confirmations to be processed.
+Those who attended previous sessions will not be required to register again.

 Please help support these precious teachers and teachings.

 Supporting the Dharma is an incredibly powerful and necessary action.